 Marine animals use sound to navigate, communicate, find food, locate mates, and avoid predators.
-Flooding their world with intense sound interferes with these activities and results in serioussometimes fatalconsequences.
+Flooding their world with intense sound interferes with these activities and results in serious—sometimes fatal—consequences.
 Anthropogenic (human-generated) noise levels in the marine environment are increasing at an alarming rate.
 In some areas, noise levels have doubled every decade for the past 60 years.
 There is mounting concern that noise proliferation poses a significant threat to marine ecosystems and the survival of marine mammals, fish and other ocean wildlife.

 AWI is an active partner of the International Ocean Noise Coalition, an alliance of over 150 groups working for international regulation of ocean noise.
 With representatives on every continent, IONC was created to establish a global approach to combating human-generated ocean noise.
 Since 2005, AWI has been working with IONC at the United Nations and in other international forums to raise awareness about the issue and ultimately to advocate for ways to address the problem.

 Although noise is a recognized form of pollution, sources of noise in the marine environment are not regulated at an international level.
-In the past half-decade international institutions have begun to recognize the threat it poses to marine life and have been calling for precautions in the creation of anthropogenic ocean noise.
+In the past half-decade international institutions have begun to recognize the threat it poses to marine wildlife and have been calling for precautions in the creation of anthropogenic ocean noise.

 How Loud is Anthropogenic Ocean Noise?